Call To ARMs

 My 4th semester involves ARM programming.
 And proprietary tooling (Keil C).
 But we don’t do that here.

-devices is fairly trivial.
-I went along with the GNU cross
+is fairly trivial.
+I went along with the GNU cross bare metal toolchain

-arm-ld (among a bunch of other utils that I don't care
+(among a bunch of other utils that I don’t care about for now).

 .s files with: